 An employee operating a KDOT-funded vehicle must take their first RTAP class either before they start driving unsupervised or, if necessary, within the first few months of driving unsupervised.
 A new driver must complete the New Driver Checklist before driving unsupervised and attend an approved RTAP class within six months.
 It must be an RTAP core class, but can be instructed by either the Kansas RTAP Senior trainer, Anne Lowder, or a Kansas RTAP approved trainer from another Kansas transit agency.
-After taking their first class, the employee must renew this training by taking an RTAP class.
+After taking their first class, the employee must renew this training by taking an RTAP class or other eligible training (such as PASS) every other fiscal year.